Andromedans/andromeda/meta-language.md

 #### Externals

-Externals provide a way to call certain Ocaml functions.
+Externals provide a way to call certain OCaml functions.
 Each function has a name like `"print"` and is invoked with

     external "print"